Silver cyprinid: Biology

 The silver cyprinid is the only native fish species which has remained abundant in Lake Victoria since the introduction of the Nile perch, Lates niloticus and Nile tilapia Oreochromis niloticus to the lake.
-These two species have almost wiped out the ende zooplankton eating haplochromine cichlids thus reducing competition for this species.
+These two species have almost wiped out the native zooplankton-eating haplochromine cichlids thus reducing competition for this species.

 Fishery

 Dagaa/mukene/omena is an important fish for Lake Victoria fishermen.
 It is caught using light attraction during moonless nights.

 Food

 Dagaa/mukene/omena from Lake Victoria is an important fish in the diet of people in eastern and southern Africa.
 The fish is caught during moonless nights and in the morning it is sold to women who spread it out for drying in the sun.
 This takes one day or more, depending on the weather.
 Unfortunately, the best catches are made during the rainy season when drying is difficult resulting in lower quality of the dried product.
 The lowest quality is however still usable as chicken feed.
 Drying is often done on the sand, on rocks or on old nets spread on the grass.
 Drying racks have not caught on, neither have salting or smoking.
 The dried fish is packed in sacks and traders take the fish to the market.
 A major wholesale market for dried dagaa is in Mwanza, Tanzania, and Kisumu Kenya, from where it is transported all over eastern and southern Africa for use as food or chicken feed.
 Sometimes it competes with dried kapenta which is usually preferred though more expensive.